fkocabiyik/Getting-and-Cleaning-Data/README.md

 #Files
 =======
 readme.txt    :this file

-run_analysis.R: Data clean up script on R codebook.txt  :information on original and modified data set
+run_analysis.R: Data clean up script on R

+codebook.txt  :information on original and modified data set

-For more information about this dataset contact: activityrecognition@smartlab.ws
+For more information about UCI HAR Dataset contact: activityrecognition@smartlab.ws

 License:
 ========